avneesh0612/hashnode-blogs/cku0xzm9m0dj8wqs1gqakdv01.md

 Props are a way of passing data from one React component to the other.
 Props are very important to make the components reusable.

 ### 5. How to manage global state?
-In react you can't access some data in all components without any external state management library.
+In React the only way to access data in all components without any external package is Context API.
+Context works but it still has the problem of prop drilling so we usually use an external state management library to handle global state.
 The most popular one is Redux and there are some others as well like Recoil, Mobx, etc.

 What questions you were asked in your React interviews?🤔 Let me down in the comments below 👇🏻